-In this tutorial, we look at recent IELTS Speaking cue cards, which appear in the IELTS test (as reported by students).
+In this tutorial, we look at recent IELTS Speaking cue cards for Part 1, part 2 and part 3 which appear in the IELTS test (as reported by students).

 In the cue cards, I answer the questions, give reasons for my answers, share vocabulary, and explain techniques used in my answers.

 At the end of the tutorial, I share two useful websites.
 One is great for generating ideas relating to the IELTS speaking cue card topics; you can also find useful vocabulary and terms there.
 Go to answer the public, type in your term, and see what happens!

 The second site looks ugly but is useful, especially for finding collocations.
 You can find it here: www.freecollocation.com

 Below are the cue cards and questions, in bold are useful terms and techniques.
 Practising with these IELTS cue card topics will help increase your IELTS Band score.

 - Can I see your ID?

 - Where are you from?